 The Caulfield Grammar School Council has approved the following Fees for Overseas Students for 2019.

 1.1 Parents/guardians are subject to the terms and conditions of this Business Notice in good faith.
-Parents/guardians must advise the School of any matters that pertain to the educational, physical or psychological development of their child, as this information is of significant importance in permitting the School to assess the child’s needs.
+Parents/guardians must, at the time of being invited to attend an interview, advise the School of any matters that pertain to the educational, physical or psychological development of their child, as this information is of significant importance in permitting the School to assess the child’s needs.

 1.2 When an Application for Enrolment form is lodged, a non- refundable Application Fee of $100 is payable to the School.
 The School will acknowledge receipt of the application in writing.

-1.3 Once a formal offer of a place in the School is made, a one-off non-refundable Enrolment Fee of $1,000 per student together with 50% of the Annual Total Fee is immediately payable to accept a place.
+1.3 Prior to the entry, waitlists are activated and information including school reports are requested.
+An interview with a senior member of staff is arranged at which the parents/guardians and prospective student attend.
+A formal offer of a place in the School may then be made, and a one-off non-refundable Enrolment Fee of $1,000 per student together with 50% of the Annual Total Fee is immediately payable to accept a place.
 Upon receipt of such monies, return of a Confirmation of Enrolment Form signed by each parent or guardian, and completion of other enrolment procedures, the School provides formal confirmation of a place.
+In the event that an enrolment is withdrawn prior to commencing, the $1,000 Enrolment Fee is non refundable.
 A 10% reduction of the $1,000 non-refundable Enrolment Fee applies for second and younger siblings enrolled.

 1.4 Enrolment is at the discretion of the Principal, as is the level of entry to the School.
 The School does not provide reasons when declining an enrolment application.